Theory of basic human values: Limitations

 One of the main limitations of this theory lies in the methodology of the research.
-The SVS is quite difficult to answer, because respondents have to first read the set of 30 value items and give one value the highest as well as the lowest ranking (0 or −1, depending on whether an item is opposed to their values).
-Hence, completing one questionnaire takes approximately 12 minutes resulting in a significant amount of only half-filled in forms.
+The SVS is comparatively difficult to answer, because respondents have to first read the set of 30 value items and give one value the highest as well as the lowest ranking (0 or −1, depending on whether an item is opposed to their values).
+As completing one questionnaire takes approximately 12 minutes, a significant number of forms are submitted incomplete.

 Furthermore, many respondents have a tendency to give the majority of the values a high score, resulting in a skewed responses to the upper end.
 However, this issue can be mitigated by providing respondents with an additional filter to evaluate the items they marked with high scores.
 When administering the Schwartz Value Survey in a coaching setting, respondents are coached to distinguish between a "must-have" value and a "meaningful" value.
 A "must-have" value is a value you have acted on or thought about in the previous 24 hours (this value item would receive a score of 6 or 7 on the Schwartz scale).
 A "meaningful" value is something you have acted on or thought about recently, but not in the previous 24 hours (this value item would receive a score of 5 or less).

-Another methodological limitations are the resulting ordinal, ipsatised scores that limit the type of useful analyses researchers can perform.
+Another methodological limitation are the resulting ordinal, ipsatised scores that limit the type of useful analyses researchers can perform.

 Practical applications

 Recent studies advocate that values can influence the audience's reaction to advertising appeals.
 Moreover, in the case that a choice and a value are intervened, people tend to pick the choice that aligns more with their own values.
-Therefore, models such as the Theory of Basic Human Values could be seen as increasingly important for international marketing campaigns, as they can help to understand values and how values vary between cultures.
-This becomes especially true as it has been shown that values are one of the most powerful explanations of consumer behaviour.
-Understanding the different values and underlying defining goals can also help organisations to better motivate staff in an increasingly international workforce and create an according organizational structure.
+Therefore, models such as the theory of basic human values could be seen as increasingly important for international marketing campaigns, as they can help to understand values and how values vary between cultures.
+This is shown to be especially true when taken in conjunction with studies that prove moral values to be one of the most powerful explanations of consumer behaviour.
+Understanding the different values and underlying, defining goals can also help organizations to better motivate staff in an rapidly changing work environment and create an effective organizational structure.

-Recently, Schwartz's work—and that of Geert Hofstede—has been applied to economics research.
+Schwartz's work—and that of Geert Hofstede—has been applied to economics research.
 Specifically, the performance of the economies as it relates to entrepreneurship and business (firm) creation.
 This has significant implications to economic growth and might help explain why some countries are lagging behind others when labor, natural resources, and governing institutions are equal.
-This is a relatively new field of study in economics, however the recent empirical results suggest that culture plays a significant role in the success of entrepreneurial efforts across countries—even ones with largely similar governmental structures.
+This is a relatively new field of study in economics; however the recent empirical results suggest that culture plays a significant role in the success of entrepreneurial efforts across countries—even ones with largely similar governmental structures.
 Francisco Liñán and José Fernandez-Serrano found that these cultural attributes accounted for 60% of the difference in Gross Domestic Product (GDP) variance per capita in countries within the European Union (EU).